human-centered-ai-lab/CARVIS-WSI/README.md

 When the program has finished all renderings, `done.` will be printed.

 ## Input Example
-Example of an input slides that will be processed by SlideHeatmap.
+Example of an input slides that will be processed by CARVIS-WSI.

 <br><img src="images/sample_1.png"></br>

+### Input csv

+To get the input csv file containing the eye-tracking data please import the [ViewerCoordinates](scripts/ViewerCoordinates.groovy) script into QuPath by placing it in the scripts directory (Documents/quPath/scripts or check the location of the scipts directory with Automate->Shared Scripts->Open Scripts Directory).
+When erverything is set up and you are ready to start recording you can start the ViewerCoordinates script (Automate->Shared Scripts->ViewerCoordinates->Run [Ctrl+R]).
+Importnat to Note iMostions must be running before the ViewerCoordinates script is started.

 ## Output Interpretation